 Alison first discovered yoga in her sophomore year of college in 2001.
 She enjoyed taking classes as a way of exercise and relaxation.
-Alison often thought about becoming a yoga instructor while in college but kept putting it off for various reasons.
+She often thought about becoming a yoga instructor while in college but kept putting it off for various reasons.
 In 2011, after getting married and tragically losing a close friend in the span of two weeks, Alison turned to yoga as a way of coping with change and healing from loss.
 She began to study yoga from a philosophical standpoint and decided that she was ready to share this knowledge with others.
-In 2012, Alison became a 200 hour certified yoga instructor through Yax Yoga Concepts and has enjoyed teaching at various locations since then.
+In 2012, Alison became a 200-hour certified yoga instructor through Yax Yoga Concepts and has enjoyed teaching at various locations since then.

 Ben was a longtime athlete and student of martial arts.
 He loved the discipline and what the practice did for his physical health; he put his all into it.
 Through competition, Ben found the biggest challenge in life to be himself.
 That path blossomed into a wonderful yoga practice.
 "Now I can experience the challenge and discipline but also cultivate a gentler spirit, a oneness. ” Ben completed a 200-hour teacher training at Hot Yoga Studio, a 500 at the Asheville Yoga Center, and is currently studying Raja Yoga under Master Adam Nguyen in Virginia Beach.
 His classes are definitely challenging but the goal is always to help students make better connections within themselves to they can share that strength and peace with others.